 At the beginning of our meal, we were obviously feeling quite optimistic and had hoped to order some beignets for dessert, but alas, we were beaten by the mains.
 That’s no bad thing though, I’m actually seeing it as an excuse (do I need one?) to go back and write some more reviews of my experience.

-If you are looking for some great BBQ Aberdeen spots, then I would definitely recommend taking a look at the Maggie’s Grill menu.
+If you are looking for some great BBQ restaurants in Aberdeen, then I would definitely recommend taking a look at the Maggie’s Grill menu.
 And if you do plan to visit, reservations are definitely advised because this is a very popular restaurant in Aberdeen.

 Maggie’s Grill in Aberdeen